TosbackCgusBridge-Bot/CGUs-versions/Etsy/Privacy Policy.md

 You may optionally choose to provide your full name and other personal information (such as birthday, gender, location) to be publicly displayed in connection with your account and activity.

 Your username, Etsy ID or alias is publicly displayed and connected to your Etsy activity.
 Other people may see your date joined, reviews, ratings, profile information, items listed for sale, shop pages, sold item listings, and comments in community spaces.

 Etsy automatically receives and records some information from your browser or your mobile device when you visit the Site or use the Apps, such as your IP address or unique device identifier, cookies and data about which pages you visit on the Site or on the Apps.
 This information helps us analyze and understand how the Site and the Apps work for members and visitors, and provide a more personalized experience for members and visitors.
-For more information about cookies, see our Cookies &.
-Tracking Technologies page.
+For more information about online tracking tools (including flash cookies) and how we use them, see our Cookies &.
+Tracking Technologies page or the section below in this policy on “_Information Sharing &.
+Disclosure_.”

 When you use the Apps, you may optionally choose to share your geo-location details with Etsy in order to use our location-based services.
 If you have provided your location details but would no longer like to share that information, you may opt out of those services through the settings on the Apps.
 You may also enable the Apps to access your mobile device’s camera to upload photographs to Etsy.

 Some members or visitors may connect to or register an Etsy account using an external third-party application, such as Facebook, or an app developed using the Etsy API.
 Etsy may receive some data from those connected third-party applications.
 Connecting your Etsy account to third-party applications or services is optional, and when you connect your account to an external app, you will be given the opportunity to grant permission.
 You can revoke your permission under your Etsy account settings.

 Etsy may receive or collect information (for example: an email address) about a person who is not yet a registered Etsy member (a “non-member”) in connection with certain Etsy features, including but not limited to: a non-member subscribing to an Etsy newsletter, a member inviting a non-member to visit the Site, a non-member engaging in a transaction, or a member sending a gift card code to a non-member.
 Non-member information is used only for the purpose it was originally submitted to Etsy.
 A non-member can contact Etsy Support if they do not want Etsy to retain their information.

-Etsy uses the information described in this policy to provide and improve our services and products, for billing and payments, for identification and authentication purposes, to contact members or interested parties, and for general research and aggregate reporting.
+Etsy uses the information described in this policy to provide and improve our services and products, for billing and payments, for identification and authentication, for targeted online marketing, to contact members or interested parties, and for general research and aggregate reporting.

 Etsy’s Terms of Use require all account owners to be at least 18 years of age (or have the permission and supervision of a responsible parent or legal guardian), therefore, this policy does not discuss use of our Site, our Apps, or services by minors.

 Choice &.
 Control